Note

 Define a plotting function#

-Let’s define a plotting function to help us visualise the effects smoothing
+Let’s define a plotting function to help us visualise the effects of

 The function takes as inputs two datasets containing raw and smooth data